ArchipelagoMW/Archipelago/worlds/messenger/docs/en_The Messenger.md

 ## Other changes

 * The player can return to the Tower of Time HQ at any point by selecting the button from the options menu
     * This can cause issues if used at specific times.
-Current known:
+If used in any of these known problematic areas, immediately quit to title and reload the save.
+The currently known areas include:
         * During Boss fights
         * After Courage Note collection (Corrupted Future chase)
-            * This is currently an expected action in logic.
-If you do need to teleport during this chase sequence, it is recommended to quit to title and reload the save
 * After reaching ninja village a teleport option is added to the menu to reach it quickly
 * Toggle Windmill Shuriken button is added to option menu once the item is received
 * The mod option menu will also have a hint item button, as well as a release and collect button that are all placed when